yasirkula/UnityIonicIntegration/README.md

 Node Version: v6.9.5
 Xcode version: Xcode 8.3.3 Build version 8E3004b
 ```

-This plugin may not be compatible with future versions of Ionic!
+**NOTE:** for future versions of Ionic, you may have to use `ionic cordova platform add` instead of `ionic platform add`, `ionic cordova plugin add` instead of `ionic plugin add` and so on.

 ## Ionic-side Setup
-- First things first, you should import the plugin (the *UnityArCallerPluginIonic* folder in this repo) into your Ionic app using `ionic plugin add path/to/UnityArCallerPluginIonic`
+- First things first, you should import the plugin into your Ionic app using the following command: `ionic plugin add https://github.com/yasirkula/UnityIonicIntegration.git#1.0.0`
-- Now, you can launch Unity from your Ionic app using the following code snippet (it is for TypeScript but shouldn't be much different from Javascript):
+- Now, you can launch Unity from your Ionic app using the following code snippet (it is for TypeScript but shouldn't be much different for Javascript):
 ```typescript
 import ...